ThbltLmr/yt-term/ARTICLE.md

 It then dawned on me: if my terminal could display images, it could display video.
 My dream of reaching 100% terminal-dwelling time was within my grasp.
 All I needed was caffeine, a LLM holding my hand, and a few hundred lines of poorly written Rust code.

-In this article, we'll explore how to build a feature-poor, blazingly-slow, low-quality, heavyweight terminal video streaming program in Rust, using `yt-dlp`, `FFmpeg` and the Kitty graphics protocol:
+In this article, we'll explore how to build a feature-poor, blazingly slow, low-quality, heavyweight terminal video streaming program in Rust, using `yt-dlp`, `FFmpeg` and the Kitty graphics protocol:
 - [yt-dlp](https://github.com/yt-dlp/yt-dlp) is an awesome open-source project to download YouTube videos (as well as many other sites);
 - [FFmpeg](https://ffmpeg.org/) allows us to convert the output of `yt-dlp` to RGB format, without having to worry about the original video format;
 - The Kitty graphics protocol determines how we can display images in our terminal.

 ## So what is the Kitty graphics protocol?
 The [Kitty graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol) is a specification allowing client programs (like the one we are going to build) to display images using RBG, RGBA or PNG format inside a terminal emulator.
 While initially developed for [Kitty](https://sw.kovidgoyal.net/kitty/), it has been implemented in other terminals like Ghostty and WezTerm.
-All the client program has to do is send a graphics escape code to `STDOUT` with the right escape characters and encoding.
+All the client program has to do is send graphics escape codes to `STDOUT` with the right escape characters and encoding.

 So what does that look like?
 The specification tells us that escape graphics code follow this pattern: